If you or a loved one suffered injuries resulting from a Pharmacy error, you may be entitled to compensation for your injuries.

 The pharmacy or pharmacist at fault will likely hold liability for your injuries, although in some cases there can be other named defendants.

 Your pharmacy malpractice lawyer will try to gain you compensation in the form of a settlement or a verdict.

-Your state statute of limitations bars the time allotted to file a medication error lawsuit or pharmacy malpractice lawsuit after the incident has occurred, so do no hesitate to make the initial step of reaching out to a pharmacy malpractice lawyer soon.
+Your state statute of limitations bars the time allotted to file a medication error lawsuit or pharmacy malpractice lawsuit after the incident has occurred – so do not hesitate to make the initial step of reaching out to a pharmacy malpractice lawyer soon.

-TorHoerman Law operate on a contingency fee basis for all pharmacy malpractice clients, so our clients don’t pay unless they win compensation first.
+TorHoerman Law operates on a contingency fee basis for all pharmacy malpractice clients, so our clients don’t pay unless they win compensation first.